Skip to content

 Choose execution preferences

-Finally, execute your program by clicking the "Run" button.
+Finally, execute your program by clicking "Run".

 You can set your execution preferences in the quantum model before the synthesis, as in this example: